 Miscellaneous: Gunnera is considered to be an invasive species in many areas, especially parts of New Zealand.

 When growing prickly rhubarb and other Gunnera plant species outdoors from seed sow just after the last frost; lightly cover the prickly rhubarb seeds once sown.
-Gunnera are very large plants; space normal Gunnera at 1.2 to 2 metres apart; the gigantic Gunnera species available need to be grown at least 3 metres apart.
-Gunnera are able to grow in both sunny and partially shaded parts of the garden.
+They are very large plants; space normal Gunnera at 1.2 to 2 M apart; while gigantic Gunnera species need to be grown at least 3 metres apart.
+Plants are able to grow in both sunny and partially shaded parts of the garden.
 Due to their massive size it is important that Prickly rhubarb and similar plants have a very deep soil in which to grow; the soil should also be rich and moist.

-If starting off indoors, sow Gunnera seeds about 8 weeks in advance.
-Gunnera seeds should take from two to ten weeks to germinate at a temperature of 15 to 20 degrees centigrade.
+If starting off indoors, sow Gunnera seeds about eight weeks in advance.
+The seeds should typically take from two to ten weeks to germinate at a temperature of 15 to 20 degrees centigrade.

-As Gunnera plants such as Prickly & Giant Rhubarb are very large they require a lot of water and food, so water them frequently and supply regular feeds of liquid fertilizer.
-Once they have finished flowering in the autumn, cut off their leaves, and cover their crowns with a a mulch of leaf mold.
-If you require more plants then propagate Gunnera in the spring by division.
+As Gunnera plants such as Prickly & Giant Rhubarb are very large they require a lot of water and food: so water them frequently and supply regular feeds of liquid fertilizer.
+Once they have finished flowering in the autumn, cut off their leaves, and cover their crowns with a mulch of leaf mold.
+If you require more plants then propagate plants in the spring by division.